 The obvious question that comes to mind is this: What form of warm-up should be used instead of static stretching?
 The answer is – dynamic stretching motions.
 This is a form of stretching that emphasizes movements that span the typical range of motion used during the exercises that are to follow.
 In addition, a recent trial employing a faster paced form of dynamic stretching found even better results when compared to slow dynamic stretching.
 Two other viable options include basic warm-up exercises such as running in place and short duration massage (10 – 30 seconds) of the muscles in question.
 (8,9,10)

 All of this is not to say that static stretching has no place in the exercise and physical therapy arena.
 For instance, some research does suggest that stretching in a static format may reduce the likelihood of muscle strains.
 But even static stretching proponents acknowledge that more research is needed to determine effectiveness in a real world setting.
 The main point being made by the most recent evidence available is that static stretching needn’t be a prerequisite part of a warm-up routine.
 In fact, there are likely better ways to prepare for exercise sessions.
 Making this simple change may not only save you time, but may also improve the quality of your work-out.
 (11,12,13)

-Posted in Exercise, General Health
+Posted in Bone and Joint Health, Exercise, General Health